ripsource/scrypto-dev-cli/README.md

 - Node.js 18+
 - npm or yarn
-- Rust and Scrypto toolchain (for building packages)
+- Rust and Scrypto toolchain (for building Scrypto packages)

+**Note**: Type generation works out of the box with precompiled binaries - no Rust installation required!

 ## Contributing